 Heike (Hi+ka) Coffee

-I love the community vibe at Laysville Hardware and the inspiration to create something new every time I am there.
+I love the community vibe at Laysville Hardware and the inspiration to create something new every time I am there and the help from the friendly, experienced team to get it done.
 Laysville Hardware (my brother-in-law John's store) is the key to all my home improvement & DIY projects.